Country selection

 Overview

 According to DecreeNoD218, Guinea-PHC, and GIN-5, the principal investigator (PI) must obtain ethics committee (EC) approval to conduct health research involving human participants from the National Ethics Committee for Health Research (Comité National d'Ethique pour la Recherche en Santé (CNERS)) before a clinical trial can commence.
 As per DecreeNoD218, CNERS operates under the Ministry of Health and Public Hygiene (Ministère de la Santé et de l'Hygiène Publique (MSHP)).
-According to the Guinea-PHC and GIN-5, the CNERS is responsible for reviewing and approving clinical research protocols for studies conducted in humans.
+According to the Guinea-PHC and GIN-5, CNERS is responsible for reviewing and approving clinical research protocols for studies conducted in humans.
 Per GIN-13, CNERS is also responsible for ensuring research is conducted in accordance with the provisions of the Code of Ethics for Health Research which have been incorporated into Guinea-PHC, for proposing amendments, and for examining ethical issues related to health research submitted by institutions or individuals.
 In addition to conducting research in compliance with the Guinea-PHC, per GIN-5, CNERS must also comply with the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (GIN-7), the Declaration of Helsinki (GIN-23), the Council for International Organizations of Medical Science (CIOMS)’ International Ethical Guidelines for Biomedical Research Involving Human Subjects (GIN-24), and the World Health Organization (WHO)’s Operational Guidelines for Ethics Committees that Review Biomedical Research (GIN-25).

 Ethics Committee Composition